 - Youth Soccer Coach

-While researching this I noticed that these 5 categories cover the vast majority of the jobs that are available out there.
-There are a few other options I came across occasionally (such as soccer coach for toddlers) but those were not very common.
+While researching this, I noticed that these 5 categories cover the vast majority of the available jobs.
+I occasionally came across a few other options (such as a soccer coach for toddlers), but those were not very common.

-Let’s start by looking at what jobs are currently on offer around the country for a head soccer coach to earn.
+Let’s start by looking at what jobs are currently on offer around the country for a head soccer coach and how much they can earn.

 Los Angeles, CA | $25 – $35 an hour or $52,000 – $72,800 a year |